wwiras/bcgossip-grpc/cnsim/README.md

 gRPC is used for inter-node communication, providing efficient and reliable message passing. gRPC is a high-performance Remote Procedure Call (RPC) framework that allows nodes to communicate as if they were calling local functions.
 The *gossip.proto* file defines the communication interface, specifying the message structure and service definitions.

-This file is then compiled (with command below) and generate two *python* files (python classes) in the same directory:
+This file is then compiled (with command below) and generates two *python* files (python classes) in the same directory:
 * *gossip_pb2.py*: Contains the *python* classes for your protocol buffer messages (GossipMessage, Acknowledgment).
 * *gossip_pb2_grpc.py*: Contains the *python* classes for your gRPC service (GossipServiceServicer, GossipServiceStub).
 ```python